Pink Beds Loop Hike

 The Pink Beds Loop and Barnett Branch trails continue together straight; almost immediately, the Barnett Branch trail splits off to the right to ascends Soapstone Ridge and to reach the Black Mountain trail on Rich Mountain.
 The Pink Beds Loop continues to the left at the split; go that way.

 Formerly, past this intersection, the Pink Beds Loop trail went back down into an open area where beaver dams have made quite an impact on the forest.
 The meandering stream is lined by tall grasses and a few dead trees with bogs in between.
 However, the trail was re-routed onto higher ground in 2009, and now climbs gently through drier woods.
 It winds in and out of small coves, crossing one tributary in a stand of dead hemlock trees and another on a sturdy bridge, and passes some huge white pines.
 Limited views back across the valley – mostly in the wintertime – are possible in at least one spot, owing to the trail being situated on higher terrain.
+If you look closely you’ll see the green floor covered with pine needles and fresh moss.

 It’s not long before the trail descends again, curving into the cove of an unnamed tributary draining Soapstone Ridge.
 It crosses the tributary and then re-joins the river in an open woods area, before crossing the river yet again for the last time on a new, sturdy bridge.